 In general, breast augmentation increases the volume of the breast while a breast lift elevates the nipple and areola to a more youthful position on the breast and tightens loose skin.
 While a breast implant will help fill loose and deflated skin on the breast, it will not correct a breast with significant droopiness on its own.
 A good rule of thumb is that if the nipple lies below the level of the lower breast fold, a breast lift will be needed – with or without implants – to provide an optimal result.

-Below is a patient of Dr. Forsberg’s who experienced deflation and drooping of the breasts following significant weight loss.
+Below is a patient who experienced deflation and drooping of the breasts following significant weight loss.
 She underwent a simultaneous breast lift and breast augmentation using 400cc subpectoral silicone implants.

 Are complications possible with breast implants?